facebook/react-native-website/docs/usewindowdimensions.md

 useWindowDimensions().width;
 ```

-The width in pixels of the window or screen your app occupies.
+The width in dps (Density-independent pixels) of the window or screen your app occupies.